 Who Must Attend the Notary Public’s Office?

 Please note that other documents may be required in addition to notarized consent documents.
-Visit the Department of Foreign Affairs and Trade’s website before you travel to ensure that you have all of your necessary documentation.
+Visit the Global Affairs Canada website before you travel to ensure that you have all of your necessary documentation.